Below are general guidelines for setting up self-directed cloud hosting.

 - Select EC2 Amazon to open the EC2 Management Console.
 Make sure the correct region is selected in the upper right corner.

 - Create an instance (each unique cloud server is one instance).
 One instance is allowed in the free account.
-If you create more you may be charged.
+If more than one is created, there may be charges.

 - Assign a static IP address to the instance to make the cloud server IP address permanent.

 - Click Download Remote Desktop File.
-You can also use Windows Remote Desktop Connection.
+Windows Remote Desktop Connection can also be used.
 Login as needed to access the cloud server.

 - Set up the Middle Tier.